Home - Salad - Pearl Couscous Salad with Feta

 Make ahead tip:

 • You can cook the couscous a few days ahead.
-Keep it in a container in the refrigerator, but assemble the rest of the salad when you’re ready to serve.
+Keep it in a container in the refrigerator.
+Assemble the rest of the salad when you’re ready to serve so it doesn’t become soggy.

 Nutrition